Y0Coss/docs-fork/pages/manage_and_operate/secret_manager/secret_manager-kv2-api/guide.en-gb.md

 ---
-title: "Using the Secret Manager with the Hashicorp Vault compliant API"
+title: "Using the Secret Manager with the HashiCorp Vault compliant API"
-excerpt: "Access and manage Secret Manager secrets with the Hashicorp Vault compliant API"
+excerpt: "Access and manage Secret Manager secrets with the HashiCorp Vault compliant API"
 updated: 2025-10-15
 ---

 ## Objective

-The objective of this guide is to present the use of the Hashicorp Vault compliant API for the Secret Manager.
+The objective of this guide is to present the use of the HashiCorp Vault compliant API for the Secret Manager.

 ## Requirements